-Prereq: ICS 111 with grade C or better, or consent.
-Coreq: MATH 219 and PHYS 219.
+Prereq: ETRO 212 and ICS 111 both with grade C or better; or consent.

 Studies computer programming to solve electronics and optical system problems.
 Uses software programming applications, technical databases, image processing, and other scientific and engineering software tools.
 Reinforces mathematical concepts useful in the study of engineering technology.
 Utilizes the capabilities of software such as MATLAB and its applications to visualize solutions to technical and engineering problems.
 Includes handson engineering computing examples to demonstrate programming skills.
-3cr., 3hr. lect.
+4 cr., 6hr. lect./lab.